 Names play an important role on Etsy.
 A creative photography business name will make potential clients smile.
-It’ll inspire them to check out your other products.
+And it will entice them to check out your other products.

 Come up with a name that represents your creative values.
 This can be as simple as your own name.
-It can also be a creative blend of several words, or a word taken from the dictionary.
+It can also be a creative play on words.

-Make sure that your name symbolizes your products and is somehow related to photography.
+Choose a name that symbolizes your products and is related to photography.

 Here are a few successful Etsy shop names that clearly and creatively describe what they’re selling:

-You can use words like Photo, Studio, Art, and Prints at the end of your name.
+You can choose words like photo, studio, art, and prints at the end of your name.
 This will let everyone know that you’re a photography business.

-Add Your Very First Listing to Make Your Store Official
+Add Your First Listing to Make Your Shop Official

 This is the most important part of your selling process.
-Here, you have to come up with products, titles, keywords, etc. This will determine how many people view your store.
+Here, you have to come up with products, titles, keywords, etc. This will determine how many people view your shop.

-Every listing on Etsy costs $0.20 to create.
-Choose your products wisely.
-Make sure your photos are vibrant enough to stand out from other listings, even in thumbnail form.
+Every listing on Etsy costs $0.20 to create, so choose your products wisely.
+Make sure your photos are vibrant enough to stand out from other listings, especially in thumbnail form.

 You can upload a maximum of 10 photos per listing.
-Make sure the resolution is very high.
+Ensure that the resolution is very high.

 If you’re selling digital prints, show potential clients what they could do with them.
-You can use free framing websites.
+You can do this with free framing websites.

 They will give users a preview of what your photos would look like in books, in frames, on T-shirts, and so on.

 In the description box, you’ll be able to introduce your product.
-Let users know what they’re allowed to do with it, and state other important information.
+Let users know what they’re allowed to do with it and any other important information.

-Make sure you write something that’s both informative and creative.
+Write something that’s both informative and creative.
 Be friendly and bold.
-Give your words personality so that your descriptions stand out from the rest.
+Give your words personality so that your descriptions stand out from the competition.

-You can do this by shortly writing about your photography background, why you want people to use your photos, or what your company’s values are.
+You can do this by writing about your photography background and why you want people to choose your photos.
+Or you can write about your company’s values and vision.

 Also, describe your product in as much detail as possible.
-This will make it easier for search engines to attract the right kind of clients to your work.
+This allows search engines to attract the right kind of clients to your shop.

-A few helpful ones might be custom orders, adding detailed tags, and adding your product to a specific section in your store.
+A few helpful ones are custom orders, adding detailed tags, and adding your product to a specific section in your shop.

-The last option is ideal for you if you want to sell a variety of items, such as photo books, resources, and digital prints.
+The last option is ideal if you want to sell a variety of items, such as photography books, resources, and digital prints.

-This will make it easier for clients to find what they need without getting distracted.
+This makes it easier for clients to find what they need without getting distracted.

-Once all the details are out of the way, it’s time to set a price and figure out how many products you want to sell.
+Once all the details are out of the way, it’s time to set a price.
+You also need to figure out how many products you want to sell.

 Make sure the price covers all of your creative, printing, framing, and shipping costs while still being competitive.
-Check out other Etsy stores similar to yours to get a rough idea of what people are asking for.
+Check out other Etsy shops similar to yours to get a rough idea of what people are charging.

 If the prices are too low, you can always switch to selling products that demand fewer logistics.
 These can be digital prints or ebooks.

-Etsy offers a few payment methods: Etsy Payments, PayPal, cheque, and others.
+Etsy offers a few payment methods, including Etsy Payments, PayPal, credit/debit cards, and others.

 Etsy Payments takes 3% + $0.25 for every transaction.
-As you can see in the screenshot above, it’s not available in every country.
+And it’s not available in every country.

 For Paypal users, Etsy takes 5% per transaction.

-It can take up to 24 hours for your product to appear in Etsy’s search engine, so make sure you start sharing your post immediately.
+It can take up to 24 hours for your product to appear in Etsy’s search engine.
+So make sure you start sharing your post as soon as possible.

 You can publish as many listings as you like.
-I recommend starting with 3-5 products so people can get a clear idea of what you’re trying to sell.
+I recommend starting with 3-5 products so people can get a clear idea of what you sell.

 You can also invest a little in your business by officially promoting your listing.
 By paying as little as $1 every day, you’ll be able to put your work out there.
-And increase the likelihood of finding new clients.
+This increases the likelihood of finding new clients.

 Last but not least, ask your friends and family for support.
-If they buy even a single product and give it a great review, your store will stand out and clients will trust you more.
+If they buy even a single product and give it a great review, your clients will trust you more.

-By investing some time in this business, you’ll be able to earn extra money and find new clients to inspire and collaborate with.
+By investing some time into your Etsy store, you’ll earn extra money and find new clients to inspire and collaborate with.